-There are three types of tax liability against which the tax credit can be taken.
-The 2015 legislation allows small businesses to take the tax credit through the business's federal income tax liability (the amount owed for federal income tax by the business).
+There are two types of tax liability against which the tax credit can be taken.
+Businesses may take the tax credit through the business's federal income tax liability (the amount owed for federal income tax by the business).

 These options allow businesses more flexibility in where they apply the tax.
-Newer small businesses, for example, may not have enough income tax liability against which to apply the tax, so the business can select one of the other options.
+Newer small businesses, for example, may not have enough income tax liability against which to apply the tax, so the business can select the other option.

 How to Apply for This R&D Tax Credit